ELEVATE-Project/documents/src/docusaurus/docs/starting-a-session.md

 BigBlueButton window opens up on your web browser.

-1. To select audio settings, do any one of the following actions:
+1. To select the audio settings, do any one of the following actions:

 * To connect your audio, tap **Microphone** and select **Yes**.